Vermont Symphony Orchestra returns to live performances at the Flynn and across the state, starting October 30, 2021.

 November: Jukebox Quartet Goes on Tour

 In November, the VSO Jukebox Quartet (violinists Brooke Quiggins and Laura Markowitz, violist Stefanie Taylor, and cellist John Dunlop) will embark on a statewide tour, traveling to venues including ArtsRiot in Burlington, Zenbarn in Waterbury, Alexander Twilight Theater at NVU Lyndon, Walker Farm at Weston Playhouse, Weston and Artistree in South Pomfret.
-The quartet is joined by Vermont songstress and prolific folk composer Moira Smiley for this series of concerts of classical, folk, and rock repertoire, curated by Matt LaRocca, VSO’s Creative Projects Chair.
+The quartet is joined by Vermont songstress and prolific folk composer Moira Smiley for this series of concerts of classical, folk, and rock repertoire, curated by Matt LaRocca, VSO’s Artistic Advisor and Project Conductor.

 December: Holiday Pops, Brass, & More